ZhouL-lab/PLHN/README.md

 ```
 If you need MRI breast tumor segmentation weights, Download the [model checkpoint](https://drive.google.com/drive/folders/1XjBD-ylWbvKE4ND7yGjbaiE2_dM9Mw8l?usp=drive_link)\
 ## Training
+Train the model and infers
+```
+python main.py
+```
 ## Evaluation
 1.Clone the repo\
 2.Put the data in data\
-3.Train the model and infers
-```
-python main.py
-```
-4.If you just need to test the model
+3.If you just need to test the model
 ```
 python test.py
 ```